ansibleguy/collection_opnsense/docs/use_rule.md

 It is **recommended** to use/set **unique identifiers** like 'description' to make sure rules can be matched without overlapping.

+You could also use the UUID of existing rules as ID - but you would have to pull (_rule_list_) and configure those manually.

 ### Basic